Changing into a lion is all fun and growls—until it isn’t.

 For unlike his older brother who preferred hardened women—at least until Lady Francine came along—Nash himself had always lusted after innocence and purity.
 Virgins.
-From the moment he became cursed and realized his body was no longer his own, he day dreamed about once-upon-a-times and happily-ever-afters, envying ordinary men with ordinary wives living ordinary lives.
+From the moment he became cursed and realized his body was no longer his own, he day dreamed about once-upon-a-times and happy-forever-afters, envying ordinary men with ordinary wives living ordinary lives.

 He dreamed of one day having a pure wife.
 An innocent.
 As long as she composed herself as he imagined a lady would—caring for her family (which, to his way of thinking, meant her man—him) and caring for her home (the one he’d never had, not since his mother abandoned them shortly after his father did the same)—she didn’t have to be a lady in truth or even very beautiful.
 A simple refined peasant or even a clean servant—he wasn’t overly particular—would suit him fine.
 A woman who had saved herself just for him.
 That was what he truly desired.

 But those were imaginings—the scant moments of fantasy he allowed himself in the lull before full wakefulness intruded and reality crashed down.
 He couldn’t take a virgin.
 He couldn’t have a wife.